-All you probably need to know about using TLATEX is:
+All you probably need to know about using TLATEX is

-- TLATEX can shade Comments, as explained in the next section. - The next section also explains how to get $TLAT_EX$ to produce a Postscript or pdf file. - The number option causes $TLAT_EX$ to print line numbers in the left margin. - You should use the latexCommand option if you run $IAT_EX$ on your system by typing something other than latex.
-For example, if you run $IAT_EX$ on file f.tex by typing locallatex f.tex then you should run TLATEX by typing something like then you'd better read Section 13.4 on page 210 to learn about how TLATFX formats comments.
+- TLATEX can shade comments, as explained in the next section. - The next section also explains how to get TLATEX to produce a PostScript or PDF file. - The number option causes TLAT_EX to print line numbers in the left margin. - You should use the latexCommand option if you run LATEX on your system by typing something other than latex.
+For example, if you run LATEX on file f.tex by typing locallatex f.tex then you should run TLATEX by typing something like java tlatex.TLA -latexCommand locallatex fileName then you'd better read Section 13.4 on page 214 to learn about how TLAT_FX formats comments.